abranjith/unblock/docs/source/tutorial.rst

     my_sync_func = asyncify_pp(my_sync_func)

-*   Convert all synchronous methods of a class to asynchronous
+*   Convert all synchronous methods of a class to asynchronous that uses ProcessPool

 .. code-block:: python